BTA-6: Problems

 Perhaps the most annoying problem is the huge thermal mass of the primary mirror, the telescope as a whole, and the enormous dome.
 Thermal effects are so significant in the primary that it can tolerate only a 2 °C change per day and still retain a usable figure.
 If the temperatures of the primary and the outside air differ by even 10 degrees, observations become impossible.
 The large size of the dome itself means there are thermal gradients within it that compound these problems.
 Refrigeration within the dome offsets some of these issues.

-Despite these shortcomings, the BTA-6 remains a significant instrument, able to image objects as faint as the 26th magnitude.
-This makes it especially useful for tasks such as spectroscopy and speckle interferometry, where light-gathering performance is more important than resolution.
-BTA has made several contributions using these techniques.

 Speckle interferometry techniques today allow the diffraction-limited resolution of 0.02 arcseconds of 15th magnitude objects under good seeing conditions (EMCCD-based speckle interferometer – PhotonMAX-512B camera – in active use since 2007).
 "In contrast to the adaptive optics, which is effective today mainly in the infrared, speckle interferometry can be used for observations in visible and near UV bands.
 In addition, speckle interferometry is realizable under poor atmospheric conditions, while the adaptive optics always needs the best seeing".

 Improvements

 SAO astronomers planned to address one of the main problems with a new mirror made of the ultra-low expansion glass-ceramic Sitall, but this upgrade is not recorded as having taken place.
 With a Sitall primary mirror it would be possible to reduce the thickness from 65 to 40 cm, reducing thermal inertia.

 By 2007 the operational mirror, the third to be produced, had become heavily corroded by the use of nitric acid to neutralise the alkali-based solvents used to clean the glass before applying a new layer of reflective aluminium.
 A major overhaul in order to re-grind the mirror was needed, but this would have cut into the packed observing schedule.
 Instead, the second mirror, abandoned due to imperfections but sitting in storage throughout, was returned to Lytkarino for refurbishment.
 In 2012 a milling machine removed 8 mm of glass from the upper surface, taking with that all of the optical imperfections.
 Work was supposed to be finished in 2013, but was delayed due to funding shortage.
 The mirror was finally completed in November 2017, and mirror replacement took place in May 2018.
+However, the refurbished mirror was found to be still inadequate, and after a few months of testing, it was decided to replace it with the previous mirror.